-Students must clock in by the published START time listed above.
+Students must clock in no later than the start time of their schedule that was agreed upon when signing their enrollment agreement.
+Schedules for all programs are also stated within this catalog.
 Students arriving late will not be permitted to clock in.